In this Article You will learn:

 A Digital Multimeter is divided into three parts:

-(ii) Selection Dial: It allows the user to set the multimeter to read different electrical parameter such as milliamps (mA) of current, voltage, resistance, capacitance etc. You can easily turn the dial anywhere for specific parameter measurement.
+(ii) Selection Dial: It allows the user to set the multimeter to read different electrical parameters such as milliamps (mA) of current, voltage, resistance, capacitance, etc. You can easily turn the dial anywhere for specific parameter measurements.

 (a) COM: It stands for common and is almost connected to ground or considered as a -ve connection of a circuit.
 We generally insert the black color probe into COM port.

 (b) mAVΩ: This port allows the measurement of current (up to 200 mA), voltage and resistance or considered as a +ve connection of a circuit.
 We generally insert the red color probe into mAVΩ port.

 In the box of a digital multimeter, we got leads of different colors.
 Here we are going to explain these leads in detail.
 DMM leads are subdivided into four parts: